mongodb/mongodb-kubernetes-operator/docs/deploy-configure.md

    | `<auth-db>` | [Authentication database](https://www.mongodb.com/docs/manual/core/security-users/#std-label-user-authentication-database) where you defined the database user. | `admin` |
    | `<username>` | Username of the database user. | `my-user` |

+   **NOTE**: Alternatively, you can specify an optional `users[i].connectionStringSecretName` field to specify the name of the connection string secret that the Community Kubernetes Operator creates.

    Update the variables in the following command, then run it to retrieve a user's connection strings to the replica set from the secret:

    **NOTE**: The following command requires [jq](https://stedolan.github.io/jq/) version 1.6 or higher.</br></br>